metabase/metabase/docs/data-modeling/models.md

 For string fields in records with entity keys, Metabase will give you the option make the values in that field show up when people search your Metabase.
 Essentially, Metabase will index these values and make them available to Metabase's search engine.
 This option is handy when people often want to jump straight to an individual record in your model.

-So, for example, if you have a model with accounts, you could turn on this option for the column listing the account's name or email so that people can quickly search for specific accounts in the model from anywhere in your Metabase.
+For example, if you have a model with accounts, you could turn on this option for a column listing the account's name or email so that people can quickly search for specific accounts in the model from anywhere in your Metabase.
 When people click on a record in the search results, Metabase will jump straight to the model and the object detail for that record.

 There are some limitations to this indexing: